robertoofb/robertoofb.github.io/README.md

 ...
 ```

+One thing to note is that on the homepage, all posts will be listed without distinguishing between languages.
+However, the "Posts" link in the header will direct to the English version by default.
+You can modify this behavior according to your needs.

-Read the [Astro Docs](https://docs.astro.build/en/recipes/i18n/) for more information.
+For other issue you're facing about i18n support from Astro, read the [Astro Docs](https://docs.astro.build/en/recipes/i18n/) for more information.

 ### Using Rough Notation

-Leo is also based on the [Rough Notation](https://roughnotation.com/) library.
+Leo is an Astro theme inspired by another Astro theme [Mia](https://github.com/infinity-ooo/astro-theme-mia).
+So is also based on the [Rough Notation](https://roughnotation.com/) library.
 You can use `<Notation />` component in your MDX content, such as:

 ```mdx
 In JavaScript, the Array object can be seen as a combination of both <Notation type="box" color="blue">list storage</Notation> and <Notation type="box" color="blue">utility methods</Notation>, providing a unified structure for storing and manipulating data.